natefinch/npf/content/blog/go-nitpicks.md

 	a := new(MyStruct)

 New means "Create a zero value of the given type and return a pointer to it".
-It's sorta like the C `new`, which is probably why it exists.
+It's sorta like the C++ `new`, which is probably why it exists.
 The problem is that it's nearly useless.
 It's mostly redundant with simply returning the address of a value thusly:

 	a := &MyStruct{}